box/box-ios-sdk/doc/AppUsers.md

-App Users
+Developer's Edition (App Users)
 ==============

 Authetication + Single User Mode
 --------------------
-When using App Users, developers should conform to BOXAPIAccessTokenDelegate protocol in order to retrieve an account's access token.
-Additionally, BOXContentClient instances using App Users should have its delegate set.
+When using the Developer's Edition (App Users), developers should conform to BOXAPIAccessTokenDelegate protocol in order to retrieve an account's access token.
+Additionally, BOXContentClient instances using the Developer's Edition (App Users) should have its delegate set.

 ```objectivec